 Nights in Singapore Part 2

-Part 2 of my feature of nights in Singapore.
-If you haven't, please check out part one for more night photography of this modern city.
+Part 2 of my feature on nights in Singapore.
+If you haven't, please check out part one for more night time photographs of this modern city.

-Sir Thomas Stamford Raffles of the British founded modern Singapore in 1819.
-Nowadays, his last name represents the best of Singapore, be it hotels, schools or even beers.
-A statue honours him beside the Singapore river, backed by the skyscrapers of Singapore.
+Sir Thomas Stamford Raffles of the British East India Company founded modern Singapore in 1819.
+Today, his last name represents the best of Singapore, be it hotels, schools or even beers.
+A statue honoring him stands beside the Singapore River, appropriately backed by the financial skyscrapers of Singapore.
 If you are venturing to him, do check your maps before going.
-He is at the end of an alley, and could be a little hard to locate.
-East India Company
+He is at the end of an alley and could be a little hard to locate.

 National Museum of Singapore

 Singapore is a relatively young city.
 Despite that, it still has a turbulent history, transiting from British crown colony to an occupied trophy of Imperial Japan, before transformation into a sovereign city-state.
 For visitors curious about Singapore's journey to nationhood, the National Museum of Singapore at Stamford Road is a must-visit.
 Completely restored in 2006, the museum features many colorful, state-of-the-art interactive displays.
 Come sundown, the historical building is also atmospherically lit up, making it a lovely subject for evening photography.